Article revised 3 June 2020.

 At the start of 1984 Dylan had already written much of Empire Burlesque, but was clearly (as this song shows) trying to find other avenues for his work.

-Thus Man of Peace, Tight connection to my heart , Neighbourhood Bully and Foot of Pride were among the songs from 1983 but Dylan was still exploring and also retracing steps into areas he had been through in the past.
+The highly varied Man of Peace, Tight connection to my heart , Neighbourhood Bully and Foot of Pride were among the songs from 1983 but Dylan was still exploring while also retracing steps into areas he had been through in the past.

 And out of the blue on the David Letterman show rehearsals up came “I once knew a man”.
-Dylan apparently did not copyright this song, which given his office’s propensity to copyright all sorts of things that he didn’t completely write from scratch suggests either the one performance of the song we know about came out of the blue and took them by surprise, or Dylan never clarified if it was his or not.
+Dylan apparently did not copyright this song, which given his office’s propensity to copyrighting all sorts of things that he didn’t completely write from scratch suggests either the one performance of the song we know about by-passed the legal team, or Dylan never clarified if it was his or not.

 Certainly there is no old blues tune called “I once knew a man” and the suggestion that the song is a re-write of a Sonny Boy Williamson blues “Don’t Start Me Talkin'” is one to be handled with care, in my opinion.

 Indeed when I first read that others were citing “Don’t start me talkin” it took me by surprise, as I didn’t remember it like this.
 And having gone back to listen to the song, I still don’t see the connection.
 OK they are both 12 bar blues but there are thousands upon thousands of 12 bar blues, and we don’t attribute each to the other.

 And it is certainly not the Charles Mansom song with the same name which has totally different lyrics and structure.
 No connection there.

 I have read that the songs in the rehearsal might have been improvised, but I certainly can’t see that – the rhythmic structure at the start is too unexpected for anyone to be able to follow it straight off and if you watch the film you can see that Dylan just jumps into the piece while the drummer is talking to one of the production crew.